 Even with his sisters’ support, and buoyed by his time with Shakespeare by the Sea, Allan wasn’t quite ready to go all in.
 So he stayed at Memorial for his first semester.
 And he kept working full-time at a local bakery to support himself, until a customer walked in and changed everything.

-“I was telling this guy—whose name I don’t know, to this day—about my acting aspirations, and I that I wanted to apply to Memorial’s theatre program at Grenfell,” says Allan.
-“The guy stopped me mid-sentence and said: ‘If you’re going to pursue that business, do not do it halfway.
+“I was telling this guy—whose name I don’t know, to this day—about my acting aspirations, and I that I wanted to apply to Memorial’s theatre program at Grenfell,” he says.
+“The guy stopped me mid-sentence and said, ‘If you’re going to pursue that business, do not do it halfway.
 It’s too challenging a business.
 Go in all the way.
 Apply to the most famous and the best theatre school in the world, and go there.’”

 So he did.
 (Although he’s quick to point out that Grenfell offers an excellent theatre program, one that has produced countless great actors.)
 Of the thousands of students who auditioned for Montreal, Quebec’s National Theatre School (NTS) in 1997, Allan was among the 13 accepted to the English program.
 And from the minute he arrived at NTS, he knew there was no going back.